 - Paying customers, lesson plans and course materials are ALL provided for you

-- Work when you want, where you want, with no need to worry about marketing your services as students are waiting for you
+- Work from wherever you want, with no need to worry about marketing your services as students are waiting for you

 - No startup costs or application fees

-Before applying, there are some requirements to become a tutor you need to be aware of:
+Before applying, there are some requirements to become an EF tutor you need to be aware of:

-- Eligibility to work in the U.S. or Canada
+- Eligibility to work in the United States or the United Kingdom

 - Must possess a bachelor’s degree in any field